ZHaskell/docs/Z-IO/BIO-Streaming.md

 # BIO: push and pull

-In previous sections we introduced the `Z.IO.Buffered` module, which gives you buffered reading and writing.
-Combined with [Buidler and Parser]() facility, It's easy to handle some simple streaming task such as read/write packets from TCP wire.
-But sometime things could get complicated.
-Let's say you want to use the [zlib]() library to decompress a bytes stream from file.
+In previous sections, we have introduced the `Z.IO.Buffered` module.
+And it provides APIs for buffered reading and writing.
+When combined with [Builder and Parser]() facility, it is easy to handle some simple streaming tasks, for example, read/write packets from TCP wire.
+But sometimes, things could get complicated.
+Let's say you want to use the [zlib]() library to decompress a bytes stream from some file.
 The interface provided by zlib is like this:

 ```c
 int inflateInit (z_streamp strm, int level);